A crystalline incarnation of Berthelot's conjecture and K\"unneth formula for isocrystals

-\begin{lem} Suppose that we are in the situation \ref{When the diagram is catesian}, (3) with $\lS$ Noetherian.
-Then $\QNCf(\lX/\lS,\Omega_\lD)\subseteq \Conn(\lX/\lS,\Omega_\lD)$ is a sub abelian category closed under tensor products and internal homomorphisms. \end{lem} \begin{proof} It is easy to check that kernel and cokernel of maps between topologically quasi-nilpotent connections are topologically quasi-nilpotent.
-We must show that, if $(E,\nabla_E)$ and $(F,\nabla_F)$ are topologically quasi-nilpotent connections, then their tensor product and their Hom are topologically quasi-nilpotent.
-This follows by checking by induction the following relations for all $D\in \Der(\lD/\lS)$: $[\nabla_{E\otimes F}(D)]^n(e\otimes f)$ is
+\begin{lem} Suppose that we are in the situation of Definition \ref{quasi-nilpotent-affine-space0}.
+Then is a full subcategory closed under taking subobjects, quotients, tensor products and internal homomorphisms. \end{lem} \begin{proof} Directly from Definition \ref{quasi-nilpotent-affine-space0} it is clear that subojects and quotient objects of topologically quasi-nilpotent connections are topologically quasi-nilpotent.
+We still have to show that if $(\tilde{E},\nabla_{\tilde{E}})$ and $(\tilde{F},\nabla_{\tilde{F}})$ are topologically quasi-nilpotent connections, then their tensor product and their Hom are topologically quasi-nilpotent.
+This follows by checking the following relations for all $D\in \Der(\lD/\lS)$: $[\nabla_{E\otimes F}(D)]^n(e\otimes f)$ is

 and $[\nabla_{\Hom(E,F)}(D)]^n(\phi)$ is

 \end{proof}